 Chromatic aberration can be mostly controlled by sandwiching higher density glass between low density glass in the objective lens.
 These objective lenses are called "Apochromat" lenses.

-Refracting telescopes also suffer small losses when light enters and exits each lens.
+Refracting telescopes also suffer small losses when light enters and exits each lens, and at each type of glass interface.
 A little light is reflected off the glass, and minute air bubbles and flaws in the glass cause other distortions.
 For these reasons, most amateur astronomers and professional observatories use reflecting telescopes.

 Here is the amateur version of a refracting telescope.
 This has only a 5 inch aperture, and the telescope alone costs about $3000.
 Ouch!